enfuse/geode-demo/README.md

 Demo pipeline using Apache Geode and Apache Kafka

 # Setup
+In this demo we will set up a local cluster with minikube and deploy a pipeline that grabs from a file source and enriches the payload with data from geode and grab metrics on the throughput.
 ## Dependencies
 You will need the following installed on your local workstation: